kemsakurai/1on1-questions/README.ja.md

 * How do you feel you are progressing in your career?
 * How do you think about your progress on your big goals?
 What needs to be done to move towards the goals?
 What can we do to help?
 * How do you think you did on your performance review this year?
 What do you think the results will be?
-* How is your current work helping or hurting your professional development?
-* If you were to create your ideal position, how would it differ from what you are currently doing?
 * Imagine it’s two years from now, and things have gone well: What has been your role in that?
 What does your role look like?
 * Is there a different way we can develop your skills   outside of traditional training?
 * Is there an aspect of your job you would like more help or coaching?